-- Blue Mountains – Private tours usually also cover the most popular tourist attractions on the way, such as the stunning Blue Mountains.
+- Blue Mountains – Private tours usually also cover the most popular tourist attractions of Blue Mountains on the way, such as the stunning Blue Mountains.

 - Lawson Park Hotel – For the best little classic country pub in Mudgee region.

-With more than 50 vineyards and a dozen cellar doors; Southern Highlands is known for producing some of Australias highest quality of cool-climate wines ranges thanks to its perfectly fertile soils and high altitudes.
+With more than 50 vineyards and a dozen cellar doors; Southern Highlands is known for producing some of Australia’s highest-quality of cool-climate wine ranges thanks to its perfectly fertile soils and high altitudes.

-With rolling hills and charming little towns, the Southern Highlands is the perfect tranquil and rural getaway from Sydney.
+With rolling hills and charming little towns, the Southern Highlands and Shoalhaven are the perfect tranquil and rural getaway from Sydney.

-With everything you need from local acclaimed restaurants to classic country pubs, there is something for everyone.
+With everything you need from locally acclaimed restaurants to classic country pubs, there is something for everyone.

-Popular wine varieties available in the Southern Highland region include Pinot, Nebbiolo, Shiraz, Reisling, Pinot Gris, and Chardonnay.
+Popular wine varieties available in the Southern Highlands and Shoalhaven wineries include Pinot, Nebbiolo, Shiraz, Reisling, Pinot Gris, and Chardonnay.